Data Federation Between SAP HANA Cloud and Amazon Redshift Through SAP HANA smart data integration

 Fill JDBC URL which got from previous step

 Now the virtual table is available under your SAP HANA schema.
 This virtual table can be queried directly or it can be used in: view/calculation view, among other places.
-The query against this virtual table will be pushed down to AWS Redshift through the SAP HANA smart data integration DP Agent and it also brings the query result back to SAP HANA Cloud for further use.
+The query against this virtual table will be pushed down to Amazon Redshift through the SAP HANA Smart Data Integration DP Agent and it also brings the query result back to SAP HANA Cloud for further use.

 In conclusion, there are two advantages to creating a data federation.
 The first is that it does not replicate data, freeing up resources and time and the second is that a data federation centralizes your data, which reduces the workload on your systems and allows for greater analysis.